 Would I Repurchase?

-Based on my Glossier Play review, I would definitely repurchase Colorslide in a few other colors—Magic Carpet, Disaster Class, Candyland, and Pretty Penny all look appealing to me.
-I also want to splurge on a couple other lip shades.
+Based on my Glossier Play review, I would definitely repurchase Colorslide in a few other colors—Magic Carpet, Disaster Class, and Jumbo all look appealing to me.
 I’d be open to trying another glitter glee shade; however, I just don’t know how often I’ll use what I already got so I may put that on hold for now.

 As always, you can shop with me at Glossier and new customers get 10% off and free shipping on $30+.